Preteen and Teen Acne Treatment

 Although the prevalence of acne is highest in the teenage group (more than 12 years of age), acne can occur at all ages.
 A study revealed that acne is present in up to 78% of girls aged 9 to 10.
 Acne may be the first sign of puberty in both boys and girls.

 Acne is considered a chronic inflammatory condition of the pilo-sebaceous glands.
-Acne is hormonally driven, and causes an excess in sebum oil production and abnormal skin cell turnover.
-This creates an ideal environment for the colonisation of the P.acnes bacteria and inflammation to take place.
+In addition to being hormonally driven, other factors contributing to acne include an excess in sebum production and abnormal skin cell turnover.
+This creates an ideal environment for the colonisation of the C.acnes bacteria and inflammation to take place.
 Left untreated, acne can progress to more severe forms such as cystic acne, and can leave permanent acne scars.

-How Is Preteen Acne Different From Adult Acne?
+How Is Teenage Acne Different From Adult Acne?

 - Use a 2% salicyclic acid-based wash if you find the skin to be very oily,